A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Proposed Solution

-Combining~\eqref{eq:LB1},~\eqref{eq:LB2} and~\eqref{eq:LB3} produces~\eqref{eq:LB}, which completes the proof. \end{IEEEproof} We also remark that the derivative of both sides of~\eqref{eq:LB} with respect to each variable involved is identical, which is another requirement for the use of a lower bound in light of the SCA principles.
+\end{thm} \begin{IEEEproof} See Appendix~\ref{Proof}. \end{IEEEproof} We also remark that the derivative of both sides of~\eqref{eq:LB} with respect to each variable involved is identical, which is another requirement for the use of a lower bound in light of the SCA principles.

 Let $\mathcal{I}_{mj}\triangleq\sum_{i=j}^{m-1}g_{i}P_{ij}+1$, which is an affine function of $\{P_{ij}\}_{i=j}^{m-1}$.
 Then \eqref{eq:rateexpression} is equivalent to

 Now, let $P_{mj}^{(n)}$ and $\bar{D}_{j}^{(n)}$ be the values of $P_{mj}$ and $\bar{D}_{j}$ in iteration $n$ of the iterative process presented in the discussion to follow, respectively.
 Then, applying Theorem \ref{thm:1stApp} we can approximate \eqref{eq:rate} as